There are two ways of updating the prices for your investments. You can either enter the price manually or have KMyMoney fetch it from the web.

 The Factor field is only available if a has been selected.

 Adding or editing quote sources is not recommended for anyone but the most technical user.
 You should feel comfortable reading HTML and writing complex regular expressions.
 If this doesn't sound like you, we recommend writing to the developer's list if none of the quote sources work for you.
 Ideally, please point us to a web page where these quotes can be obtained.
+Additionally you can consult with members of the KDE Community Forum for KMyMoney as they may already have a solution available for your needs.

 If you do feel up to the challenge, here's how it works.
 The quote sources are contained in the settings dialog.
-Choose → .
+Choose the → menu item.
 From there, choose the Online Quotes section.
 You can choose an existing source to edit, or create a new one.
 When you are done with your changes, be sure to press the button before exiting the dialog.
 Your changes are not saved by default.

-The first thing to worry about in an online quote source is the URL.
+The first thing to consider in an online quote source is the URL.
 This is the page that is fetched from the web.
 You will see a %1 in all sources, and a %2 in currency sources.
 For investments, %1 is replaced by the trading symbol.
 For currencies, %1 is replaced by the From currency, and %2 is replaced by the To currency.
-This URL is then fetched, all HTML tags are removed, and that stripped file is then sent to the page parser.
+This URL is then fetched, all HTML tags are (optionally) removed, and that stripped file is then sent to the page parser.